docksal/ci-agent/README.md

 A base64 encoded private SSH key, used to access the remote Docksal host.

+Note: `cat /path/to/<private_key_file> | base64` can be used to create a base64 encoded string from a private SSH key.

+### Optional

 `CI_SSH_KEY`

 A base64 encoded private SSH key, used by default for all hosts (set as `Host *` in `~/.ssh/config`).
-This key will be used to clone/push to repo, run commands over SSH on a remote deployment environment, etc.
+This key will be used to clone/push to git, run commands over SSH on a remote deployment environment, etc.

-Note: `cat /path/to/<private_key_file> | base64` can be used to create a base64 encoded string from a private SSH key.

-### Optional

 `DOCKSAL_DOMAIN`